Pursuant to Legislative Decree 196/03 and Regulation (EU) 2016/679

 - to send your CV using the dedicated module “Work with us”;

-- to automatically send e-mail newsletters of an informational and promotional nature, without cost, concerning the activities of AIGO and its customers, in the name of and on behalf of AIGO and its customers.
+- to automatically send e-mail newsletters of an informational and promotional nature, without cost, concerning the activities of AIGO and its customers, in the name of and on behalf of AIGO and its customers (the user has the ability to request deletion of his data at any time by sending a request to )

 The newsletter will be sent by e-mail.
-You can authorise AIGO Srl to process your personal data by ticking the appropriate box.
+You can authorize AIGO Srl to process your personal data by ticking the appropriate box.

 The provision of data is optional.
 Refusal to provide data will make it impossible to obtain the newsletter service.